 Safety and Side Effects of Medical Ozone Therapy

-Since there are tens of thousands of treatments a day in the world of medical ozone, there is plenty of evidence can be found for the safety of ozone.
+Since there are tens of thousands of treatments a day in the world of medical ozone, plenty of evidence can be found for the safety of ozone.
 Numerous clinical investigations have confirmed that ozone therapy, if properly measured and administered, is well-tolerated by patients and very seldom can cause any side effects.